Soft Top Hard Shoulder

-Soft Top Hard Shoulder is a 1992 British comedy drama film directed by Stefan Schwartz, produced by Richard Holmes, written by and starring Peter Capaldi and also starring Elaine Collins (Capaldi's future wife), Frances Barber, Jeremy Northam, Phyllis Logan and Richard Wilson.
+Soft Top Hard Shoulder is a 1992 British comedy drama film directed by Stefan Schwartz, produced by Richard Holmes, written by and starring Peter Capaldi and also starring Elaine Collins (Capaldi's wife), Frances Barber, Jeremy Northam, Phyllis Logan and Richard Wilson.

 Plot

 Gavin Bellini is a Glaswegian artist who left home to live in London seeking his fortune as a children's illustrator.
 Seven years later, he has not found the success he desired, but lives on the brink of starvation with a friend who is too kind to insist on the rent being paid.
 As his fortunes have declined, Gavin has been avoiding phone calls from his family back home in Glasgow.
 Gavin's family were ice-cream makers who had a factory in Glasgow and have recently sold it as Gavin's father is in poor health.
 By chance, his Uncle Salvatore - the head of the Bellini family - is down in London for the Ice Cream awards, and happens across Gavin in an Italian restaurant.
 He sits Gavin down to talk to him about his absence and gives him the ultimatum that he needs to be in Glasgow in 2 days time at 7:30pm sharp for his father's 60th birthday party.
 Gavin is reluctant, but Salvatore lets him know that the recent sale of the ice-cream factory has netted a profit which is to be shared amongst the children of the family - and if Gavin fails to show up, he will not receive his share of the profits.
 Salvatore gives him £30 to cover the petrol.

 Emboldened by the prospect of some much-needed cash, Gavin decides to drive up to Glasgow in his 1971 Triumph Herald, a car given to him by a Country & Western group for doing the graphics for their album.
 With just the £30 given to him by his uncle, Gavin begins a road trip from London to Glasgow, picking up a mysterious female hitchhiker named Yvonne along the way.
 They face numerous setbacks — Gavin loses his wallet, the car breaks down, they board the wrong bus, and others — before ultimately reaching their destination.
-Only there, after being mistaken by the police for a van thief, does Gavin discover that Yvonne has been fleeing her wedding to a man she did not love and realize that he loves her himself, and loves her less-cynical view of life.
+Only there, after being mistaken by the police for a van thief, does Gavin discover that Yvonne has been fleeing her wedding to a man she did not love, and realise that he loves her himself, and loves her less-cynical view of life.
 He brings her to his father's party where he refuses the cash offered by his uncle.